-The Chairman also referred to the National Grid proposals for interconnectors which would require their own onshore substation infrastructure.
-The Task Group noted that there were off-shore windfarm sites already consented in the North Sea, but there remained debate about where the landfall site for this to come ashore would be and whether, or not, minimal trenching was required etc. The Council would be a statutory consultee or potentially the determining Authority for the interconnectors.
+The Chairman also referred to the National Grid proposals to link-in sub-stations via intercontinental connectors.
+The Task Group noted that the North Sea sites were already consented but there remained debate about the site for this to come ashore would be and whether, or not, minimal trenching was required etc. The Council was a statutory consultee.

-In response to a query by a member of the Task Group about the current connection at Bawdsey to East Anglia One, the Head of Planning and Coastal Management said the grid connection was part of the requirements of the regulatory system via the National Grid.
+In response to a query by a member of the Task Group about the current connection at Bawdsey to East Anglia 1, the Head of Planning and Coastal Management said the grid connection was part of the requirements of the regulatory system via the national grid.
 The Council had raised concerns about cumulative impacts, including on the seascape.

 The Energy Projects Manager referred to a recent press statement by Crown Estates on potential extensions to existing wind farms.
-Strategic habitat regulations assessments would be required before any licences could be considered for extension.
+Strategic habitat assessments would be required before any licences could be considered for extension.